 Before it was a way to infect computer networks with a virus, the Trojan Horse was the way that Odysseus—he of Greek mythology—and his fellow soldiers snuck into the city of Troy to put an end to the Trojan war finally.

 Both the digital and the wooden versions have gained the reputation for causing vast amounts of damage.
 The digital one forces us to be watchful of what we download.
 The wooden one was responsible for reducing a great city to ruins and securing a place in history for it as one of the greatest deceptions of all time.

 There’s a third and lesser-known instance of Trojan Horse-like treachery—and it comes disguised as assistance by unscrupulous IT management services.
 And, like many Greek myths, it’s a tragedy.

 But first, some backstory

-There were other major players in the story of the Trojan Horse besides Odysseus and the wooden horse itself.
-The the artist, Epeius, designed and built the giant hollow wooden horse.
+There were other major players in the Trojan Horse story besides Odysseus and the wooden horse itself.
+The artist, Epeius, designed and built the giant hollow wooden horse.
 Also playing a key role was Sinon, whose role was to convince the Trojans to bring the wooden horse inside their city.
 Apparently, he had a knack for fabricating the truth.

 The moral of this horsey story